Chicken Ricotta Meatballs

 FAQ

-- Can I bake instead of pan-sear?
+- Can I bake the meatballs instead of browning them in a skillet?

 Serving Suggestions